mikegcoleman/hybrid-workshop/pwd_readme.md

 	![](./images/two_repos.png)

-Congratulations you have created two new repositories.
+Congratulations, you have created two new repositories.

 ## <a name="task2"></a>Task 2: Deploy a Linux Web App